GEEGABYTE1/hierarchical/README.md

     Otherwise, for other commands, writing the full name is necessary.
     `name = input('Type the name of the person you want to remove: ')`

     Then again, if the program does not take in a name, try typing the first name and last name together.
+For the current version, the name must be typed *exactly* the same as the way it is listed in the tree.